austenrainer/stoic/docs/mise/identifying_stakeholders.md

 4. Review and revise.
 5. The revised categories may be treated as potential stakeholders and, therefore, as candidate personas.

 The method has been visualised below, using [Mermaid](https://mermaid.js.org/intro/syntax-reference.html).
 (Note: whilst GitHub supports Mermaid, GitHub Pages currently does not.
-The Mermaid code is included here in anticipation of future support and in anticipate of moving this documentation to a more accommodating platform...)
+The Mermaid code is included here in anticipation of future support and in anticipation of moving this documentation to a more accommodating platform...)

 ```mermaid
   graph TD;